preethi-sv/Twitter-data-extraction/README.md

-# Twitter-data-extraction
+# Twitter Data Extraction

-Extraction of data from Twitter.
+Extraction of data from Twitter in Java using Twitter4j.

-Programming language : JAVA.

-IDE : Eclipse.

 Name of the Twitter account used : Alexa.

 Twitter App name : Twitter_Access_App_1

+## Steps
-Twitter4j library is downloaded from its official webpage and extracted after JDK and Eclipse IDE is installed.
+Twitter4j library is downloaded from its official webpage and extracted after JDK and Eclipse IDE is installed. <br>
-The JAR file twitter4j-core-4.0.4.jar is added to the application class path.
+The JAR file twitter4j-core-4.0.4.jar is added to the application class path. <br>
-An app is created in Twitter by giving a name for the app, an URL.
+An app is created in Twitter by giving a name for the app, an URL. <br>
 Access level can be changed in the app.
-Access token and secret is requested from the twitter.
+Access token and secret is requested from the twitter. <br>
-Finally, consumer key, consumer secret, access token and access token secret are copied.
+Finally, consumer key, consumer secret, access token and access token secret are copied. <br>

+## Imports
-In the Java project, all the required twitter4j classes such as ConfigurationBuild, TwitterFactory, Twitter, Status, Query, Trends, IDs, User, etc are imported and the following are implemented.
+In the Java project, all the required twitter4j classes such as <code>ConfigurationBuild, TwitterFactory, Twitter, Status, Query, Trends, IDs, User</code> etc are imported and the following are implemented.

+## Functionalities
-1.Get Twitter Timeline of the user.
+#### Get Twitter Timeline of the user.
-2.Get the Trends on Twitter based on user input WOEID (Where On Earth Identifier) 3.Post and Delete Status
+#### Get the Trends on Twitter based on user input WOEID (Where On Earth Identifier)
+#### Post and Delete Status
-4.Send personal messages to follower.
+#### Send personal messages to follower.
-5.Search tweets using Keywords.
+#### Search tweets using Keywords.
-6.Get Friends and Followers of any public user.
+#### Get Friends and Followers of any public user.